plewis/plewis.github.io/phylogenetics/papers.md

 Suchard, M. A., R. E. Weiss, and J. S. Sinsheimer.
 2001.
 Bayesian selection of continuous-time Markov chain evolutionary models.
 Molecular Biology and Evolution 18:1001-1013.

+Stamatakis, A. 2006.
+Phylogenetic models of rate heterogeneity: a high performance computing perspective.
+Proceedings 20th.
+IEEE International Parallel and Distributed Processing Symposium.

+Studier, J. A., and K. J. Keppler.
+1988.
+A note on the neighbor-joining algorithm of Saitou and Nei.
+Molecular Biology and Evolution 5: 729-731.
+(Neighbor joining speedup)

 Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
 Bias in Phylogenetic Estimation and Its Relevance to the Choice between Parsimony and Likelihood Methods.
 Systematic Biology, 50(4), 525–539.

 Sytsma, K. J., and L. D. Gottlieb.
 1986.
 Chloroplast DNA evidence for the origin of the genus _Heterogaura_ from a species of _Clarkia_ (Onagraceae).
 PNAS 83: 5554-5557.
 (Outgroup may be part of ingroup)